fardinbarashi/PsCodeandSnippets/README.md

 # PsCodeandSnippetsSids
-Juse some code and snippets
+Juse some simple PS code and snippets